Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and curiosity.

 The hike begins amidst the tropical finery to be expected in the Caribbean, but halfway up it starts to feel like one has left Jamaica and journeyed to a mystical land.

-The tropical views suddenly get shrouded by a mysterious fog that is unrelenting in its pursuit and the warmth of the tropics slowly disappears, replaced by a cold air that one would expect in New York City or Canada in the early days of winter.
+The tropical views suddenly get shrouded by a mysterious fog that is unrelenting in its pursuit and the warmth of the tropics slowly disappears, replaced by a cold air that one would expect in New York City or Canada in the early days of fall.

-There is a sense of stillness and quiet that seems foreign in a land that naturally pulsates with rhythm and passion, and the appearance of coffee beans or other cold-weather fruit only signals that indeed the world of the Blue Mountains is a strange and interesting one worthy of exploration.
+There is a sense of stillness and quiet that seems foreign in a land that naturally pulsates with rhythm and passion, and the appearance of coffee beans or other cold-weather fruit only signals that indeed the world of Jamaica's Blue Mountains is a strange and interesting one worthy of exploration.

 The hike begins at and goes up a well-defined, 7-mile-long path.
-This makes for a moderate hike that takes four hours from the base of the mountain to the top if you doesn't stop at one of the campgrounds.
+This makes for a moderate hike that takes four hours from the base of the mountain to the top if you don't stop at one of the campgrounds.

 The path winds through lush, green rainforest thick with green trees and other greenery everywhere.